 If you work from home, whether as a sole trader, a contractor through your own limited company, or a partner in a partnership, you can claim a deduction for the business use of your home.
-HMRC gives you two routes: a flat rate of £6 per week with no questions asked, or a detailed calculation based on your actual costs.
+HMRC gives you two routes: a simplified flat rate (hours-based for sole traders and partnerships; £6 per week for limited company directors) or a detailed calculation based on your actual costs.
 The right choice depends on how much of your home you use for business and what your actual bills look like.

 This article covers both methods for the 2025/26 tax year, with worked examples and the record-keeping requirements for each.
-We are ICAEW qualified accountants and work with UK businesses of every shape, from sole traders in Sheffield to limited companies in London.
+We are specialist accountants and work with UK businesses of every shape, from sole traders in Sheffield to limited companies in London.

 This method is designed for people who use part of their home for business tasks but do not have a dedicated room used exclusively for work.
-If you answer emails from the kitchen table, take client calls from the living room, or do your bookkeeping on a laptop in the spare bedroom that also stores your suitcases, the £6 rate is for you.
+If you answer emails from the kitchen table, take client calls from the living room, or do your bookkeeping on a laptop in the spare bedroom that also stores your suitcases, the simplified flat rate suits you.

-The £6 rate applies per person, not per business.
-If you and your spouse both run separate businesses from the same home, you each claim £6 per week.
-If you run two different trades from home, you still claim £6 per week total, not £12.
+The simplified rate applies per person, not per business.
+If you and your spouse both run separate businesses from the same home, you each claim at your own applicable rate based on your own hours.
+If you run two different trades from home, you claim once only, based on the total hours you work from home across all your businesses.

 Who Should Use the Simplified Method

-Use the £6 rate if your actual costs are low, your home office use is minimal, or you do not want the administrative hassle of calculating and justifying actual costs.
-It is also the right choice if you rent a room or live in shared accommodation where you cannot easily isolate your share of household bills.
+Use the simplified flat rate if your actual costs are low or you do not want the administrative hassle of calculating and justifying actual costs.
+It is also a good choice if you rent a room or live in shared accommodation where you cannot easily isolate your share of household bills.
+You cannot use the simplified rate for any month in which you work fewer than 25 hours from home.

 The Actual Costs Method